ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Mainnet
 ```

-This tutorial is about deploying to `fuji`, so we navigate with the arrow keys to `Fuji` and hit enter.
+This tutorial is about deploying to `Fuji`, so we navigate with the arrow keys to `Fuji` and hit enter.
 We are then asked to provide which private key to use for the deployment.
 The deployment basically consists in running a [createSubnet transaction](../apis/avalanchego/apis/p-chain.md#platformcreatesubnet).
 Therefore the key needs to be funded.

 ```bash